By KBB.com Editors

 If you own a Rolls-Royce, it is an unwritten rule that you back the big car into a space when parking.
 That feat is more easily accomplished with the Ghost's multiple camera system, which combine to create a virtual birds-eye view of the car and its surroundings.
 The system also is a help when going around blind junctions.

-As noted, each Rolls-Royce Ghost can be configured to a customer's taste, but each comes with a V12 engine, 8-speed automatic transmission, multiple cameras, separate climate zones, a heads-up driver's display, and a 600-watt audio system with a 10-channel amplifier, 16 speakers and built-in 12.5-gig hard drive for music storage.
+As noted, each Rolls-Royce Ghost can be configured to a customer's taste, but each comes with a V12 engine and 8-speed automatic transmission, multiple cameras, separate climate zones, a heads-up driver's display, and an upgraded audio system with a 10-channel amplifier, ceiling mounted "exciter" speakers and built-in 12.5-gig hard drive for music storage.
 A rotary dial on the armrest controls functions such as navigation and audio.

 Yes, even a Rolls-Royce can be optioned up.
 Among the extras you can add onto your Ghost are tech and safety features like lane-departure warning, active cruise control and even a night-vision camera that can detect objects nearly 1,000 feet away.
 In the rear passenger compartment you can have climate-controlled seats, veneered picnic tables and twin 9.2-inch LCD screens for a private theater.
 For those who must watch "American Idol" or the Super Bowl live, a TV tuner can also be had.